-You may be given unrealistic productivity standards, which forces many therapists to work off of the clock.
+You may be given unrealistic productivity standards, which forces many therapists and COTAs to work off of the clock.
 This is not only terrible for the therapists forced to do this regularly, but it is also illegal in many states.

 It can become a slippery slope since documenting off the clock is the only way therapists are able to achieve the goals set out by the “higher ups” in rehab companies.
-The expectation is that 90%, 95%, or 100% productivity is possible and productivity goals will continue to increase as long as the current goals appear to be met.
+The expectation is that 90%, 95%, or even 100% productivity is possible and productivity goals will continue to increase as long as the current goals appear to be met.

 Other common practices of unethical settings include being urged to provide therapy to individuals that do not actually need therapy.
 This includes high level individuals that are independent with all basic and instrumental ADLs, as well as very sick, frail people with ultra-high minutes that would not benefit from skilled therapy.

 What Can You Do To Avoid Unethical Practices?

 The best solution I can offer to this is to get out of there and find a different setting or employer.

 It’s definitely easier said than done for me to tell you to find a new job with more ethical practices.
 I totally get that it’s hard to find a good OT job, especially as a new grad.